Contents

 default: patch

-This part is to specify the title of the Release notes
+This part is to specify the title of the Release notes of GitHub. $RESOLVED_VERSION is used to determine the version based on the labels of GitHub.

 categories: